For complete information about minoring, see the online catalog.

 - Application for a MENA focused research grant, fellowship, or entrepreneurial funding.

-- A student-designed capstone project related to MENA, pre-approved by Program Director.
+- A student-designed capstone project related to MENA, pre-approved by the MENAS Studies Director.

 In Web Advisor you can restrict your search to the MENA minor by selecting CAS-MIN MENA under course type at the bottom of the menu.